 - Heroic Lineage: His father was the Golden Age hero known as Excelsior.

-- The Nicknamer: He's the one who gave everyone on the team their nicknames (with the exception of Tip, as he concluded that her existing nickname was already perfect when he learned her full name).
+- The Nicknamer: He's the one who gave everyone on the team their nicknames (with the exception of Tip, as he concluded that her existing nickname was already perfect when he learned her full name, and Hiro, since he never thought to come up with one for him).

 Gratuity "Tip" Tucci/The DriverA teenager who befriends Hiro and Riley.
 She later becomes the driver of Big Hero 9's car.